waynetee/tp/docs/UserGuide.md

 PropertyWhiz's data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+## Advanced features

+This section contains features intended for advanced users

 ### Editing the data file

 PropertyWhiz's data are saved as a JSON file `[JAR file location]/data/propertywhiz.json`.
 Advanced users are welcome to update data directly by editing that data file.